Magadh Stock Exchange

-Magadh Stock Exchange Association Ltd (MSEA) is located in Patna, India.
+Magadh Stock Exchange Association (MSEA) was located in Patna, India.
 It was established in the year 1986.
-It is one among the 25 odd regional stock exchanges in India.
+It is one among the 25 old regional stock exchanges in India.
 The exchange was disbanded on 3 September 2007 by Securities and Exchange Board of India (SEBI).

 History

 by 1999-2000, the Magadh Stock Exchange had a total of 199 brokers, out of which 15 were corporate brokers.
 Among 199 brokers, it was further classified as 183 proprietor brokers, 1 partnership broker and 5 corporate brokers.
 Then, there were only 2 sub-brokers registered.

 In September 2005, the Magadh Stock Exchange was corporatised and demutualised in accordance with the provisions of the Securities Contracts (Regulation) Act, 1956.